Four-dimensional topological lattices through connectivity: Introduction

-By bringing 4D topology into the laboratory, these advances give us access to a surprisingly rich variety of different topological phases of matter.
-Unlike the 2D QH effect, the 4D QH effect is associated with several distinct symmetry classes~\cite{Chiu:2016RMP}, as the 2CN does not necessarily vanish with TRS.
-Indeed, this effect has been studied both for Class AII systems~\cite{IQHE4D,QiZhang,li:2012, Li:2013, li2013topological,Kraus2013}, where TRS for spinful fermions is preserved (as in the 2D quantum spin Hall effect), as well as for Class A systems~\cite{Kraus2013, Price2015, Ozawa2016, Price2016, zhang2017entangled, Lohse2018, Zilberberg2018}, where TRS is broken (as in the 2D QH effect).
-Physically, such models can correspond to spinful particles in non-Abelian gauge fields and spinless particles in magnetic fields, respectively.
+Unlike the 2DQH effect, the 4DQH effect is associated with several distinct topological symmetry classes~\cite{Chiu:2016RMP}, as the 2CN does not necessarily vanish with TRS.
+Indeed, this effect has previously been studied both for Class AII systems~\cite{IQHE4D,QiZhang,li:2012, Li:2013, li2013topological,Kraus2013}, where TRS for spinful fermions is preserved (as in the 2D quantum spin Hall effect), as well as for Class A systems~\cite{Kraus2013, Price2015, Ozawa2016, Price2016, zhang2017entangled, Lohse2018, Zilberberg2018}, where TRS is broken (as in the 2DQH effect).
+Physically, the models studied could be realised, for example, with spinful particles in non-Abelian gauge fields and spinless particles in magnetic fields, respectively.